 The contents of the journalistic toolbox change in response to technological, economic, and cultural changes.
-The characteristics of the changing tools, especially as the age of new media began, have aroused great research interest in recent years (Dueze and Marjoribanks, 2009; Garrison, 2000; Reich, 2005; Singer, 2005).
+The characteristics of the changing tools, especially as the age of new media began, have aroused great research interest in recent years (Deuze & Marjoribanks, 2009; Garrison, 2000; Reich, 2005; Singer, 2005; Tandoc & Vos, 2016; Weaver & Willnat, 2016).
 Most of the researchers sought to examine the effects the new tools have had on the characteristics of journalists’ work and their products, and range between ascribing them with far-reaching effects and denying any effects at all (Reich, 2005).
-While it is true that the age of new media has enabled the birth of online journalism, the greatest competitor that has arisen to traditional journalism since its establishment, it has also simultaneously enriched the journalistic toolbox with several new and highly effective tools: The Internet, email (Author, 2005; Garrison, 2000; Maier, 2000), social networking sites, blogs (Hermida, 2009; Singer, 2005), and the smartphone.
-In a study that examined the effects of the Internet becoming a primary journalistic tool for political journalists in the US, Author (2005) determined that the variance in the patterns of use of the new tool can be explained by, among other things, the characteristics of journalists’ work, as well as the professional norms that guide them.
+While it is true that the age of new media enabled the birth of online journalism, the greatest competitor that has arisen to traditional journalism since its establishment, it has also simultaneously enriched the journalistic toolbox with several new and highly effective tools: The Internet, email (Author, 2005; Garrison, 2000; Maier, 2000), social networking sites (Paulussen, & Harder, 2014; Tandoc & Vos, 2016; Weaver & Willnat, 2016), blogs (Hermida, 2009; Singer, 2005), and the smartphone.
+In a study that examined the effects of the Internet becoming a primary journalistic tool for political journalists in the US, Author (2005) determined that the variance in the patterns of use of the new tool can be explained, among other reasons, by the characteristics of journalists’ work, as well as by the professional norms that guide them.

 What do we know about the adoption of new communication technologies in Israel?
-Unlike most scholars at the time, Reich (2005) claimed that the Internet, as well as other new media technologies, did not change journalism in a fundamental way, especially as a work tool.
+Unlike most scholars at the time, Reich (2005) claimed that the Internet—as well as other new media technologies—did not change journalism in a fundamental way, especially as a work tool.
 According to Reich, journalists continued to use landline phones as their most popular means for gathering information.
-Are Reich’s observations still correct today?
+Are Reich’s observations still correct now?

-Twitter as a journalistic work tool
+Twitter as a journalist work tool

-Twitter was launched in 2006 as a service that can be described both as microblogging and a social networking site accessible through a website or an application adapted for smartphones (Kwak et al., 2010).
-As on other social networking sites, users can post messages (“tweets”) and follow other users.
-However, unlike most other social networking sites, Twitter users do not have to be in mutual contact, nor do they have to follow those who follow them (“friends”) (Boyd, Golder and Lotan, 2010).
-Twitter includes profiles of users’ accounts displaying all of the notifications they have published in reverse chronological order; that is, from newest to oldest.
-These notifications, called “tweets,” are limited to 140 characters (Kwak at al., 2010).
-In many cases, Twitter fills a similar role to that of a news outlet regarding information dissemination (Pentina and Tarafdar, 2014), and it plays a major role in disseminating raw information on a global level (Parmelee and Bichard, 2011).
+Twitter was launched in 2006 as a service that can be described both as microblogging and a social networking site accessible through a website or an application adapted for smartphones (Kwak et al. 2010).
+In many cases, Twitter fills a similar role to that of a news outlet regarding information dissemination (Pentina & Tarafdar, 2014), and it plays a major role in disseminating raw information on a global level (Parmelee & Bichard, 2011).